Tony Pastor

 Later Career

-The band made their last sides for Columbia in 1950.
+Pastor’s band made its last sides for Columbia in 1950.
 It would be three years before they entered the studio again, this time for Decca, where they made four sides.
 They recorded two more sides for Columbia in 1955.
-Pastor kept his band going through at least 1957.
+Pastor kept his band going through at least 1957, scrapping it soon after.
 In its later years, his son, Guy, sang with the orchestra.

 After disbanding, Pastor organized a small group that played the Las Vegas circuit.
 The new outfit featured his three sons.
 Pastor became very ill in the late 1960s and quit the music business, living in virtual seclusion for the rest of his life.
-Tony Pastor passed away in 1969.
+Tony Pastor passed away in 1969 at age 62.

 Notes

 1. Foster had been with Benny Goodman in late 1939 when Shaw’s band had broken up.
 After Pastor turned down the job of leading the ex-Shaw band, Georgie Auld took over.
 Auld and Goodman traded vocalists, with Shaw singer Helen Forrest going to Goodman.
-Auld’s band quickly fizzled out, with Foster joining Pastor after it disbanded. ↩︎
+Auld’s band quickly fizzled out, and Foster joined Pastor after it disbanded. ↩︎

 2. A February 1947 newspaper ad lists Maxey as the band’s vocalist, but Maxey was appearing elsewhere that month.
 The ad had likely been sent out in advance.
 Maxey probably remained with Pastor until the end of 1946 when he hired the Clooney Sisters. ↩︎